rsahana469/omkar/README.md

+## Note
+This site is not live anymore, but the repository remains as part of my portfolio.
+This was developed during my time at a startup for real clients.
+Although the site is not deployed live anymore, this repository showcases the code, design, and development work I contributed.

 # Omkar Tech Solutions

-This website was developed during my time at a startup for real clients.
-Although the site is not deployed live anymore, this repository showcases the code, design, and development work I contributed.
+Corporate website for an engineering and design training company offering CAD/CAM/CAE solutions and interior design services with innovation-driven focus.

 ## Tech Stack
 - HTML